ktafakkori/feloopy/docs/index.md

 - To reduce the need for prompting large language models and seeking coding suggestions.
 - To focus more on stability and scalability than feasibility, logicality, or optimality.
 - To have an all-in-one integrated optimization environment for decision analytics.
-- To enable benchmarking of various models, solvers, methods, and algorithms.
+- To enable benchmarking of various policies, models, solvers, methods, and algorithms.

 ## Example